 Cardiff

 § This page gives an overview of the Cardiff local authority district, bringing together key facts, maps, and data to help you quickly understand the area.
-One of 361 district profiles on Baseview.
+This is one of 361 LAD profiles on Baseview.

 Overview ⁞ Cardiff, the capital and largest city of Wales, is a vibrant political, cultural, and economic hub.
 It boasts attractions like Cardiff Bay, the Principality Stadium, and the National Museum, with a diverse economy centred on government, finance, media, and tourism.

-The administrative boundary of Cardiff can be viewed on OpenStreetMap: District Boundary of Cardiff.
+The administrative boundary of Cardiff can also be viewed on OpenStreetMap: District Boundary of Cardiff.

 Key Facts about Cardiff